rickbassham/indi-dev-tutorials/drivers/00-project-setup.md

 `device -> label` is a friendly name for your device.

-`driver -> name` is a friendl name for your driver.
+`driver -> name` is a friendly name for your driver.

 The text content of the `driver` tag must match the executable for your driver.